Coronavirus information and guidance

 If you suspect your child has coronavirus or has a positive test

-Do not send your child to their nursery, childminder, school, college or to an entry test for a selective school if:
+Do not send your child to Kindergarten or School if:

 - they are showing one or more coronavirus (COVID-19) symptoms